Archdiocese of Keewatin–Le Pas

-The Roman Catholic Archdiocese of Keewatin–Le Pas (Archidioecesis Metropolitae Kivotina–Passitana) is a Roman Catholic archdiocese that includes parts of the Provinces of Manitoba, Saskatchewan, and Ontario and has the suffragan diocese of Churchill-Baie d'Hudson.
-The current archbishop is Murray Chatlain.
+The Roman Catholic Metropolitan Archdiocese of Keewatin–Le Pas (Archidioecesis Metropolitae Kivotina–Passitana) is a Roman Catholic archdiocese that includes parts of the Provinces of Manitoba, Saskatchewan, and Ontario and has the suffragan diocese of Churchill-Baie d'Hudson.

 Prior to 2018, it included as suffragan dioceses the Diocese of Labrador City-Schefferville dissolved in 2007 and the Diocese of Moosonee dissolved in 2018.

 As of 2006, the archdiocese contains 49 parishes, 3 active diocesan priests, 15 religious priests, and 42,000 Catholics.
 It has 3 religious nuns.

 The seat of the diocese is at Our Lady of the Sacred Heart Cathedral in The Pas.